 I’ll admit it—I simply can’t draw.
 Stick figures push my creative limits.
 Imagine my surprise, then, when I found that creating 3D objects and dioramas is actually easier in Microsoft’s Paint 3D than drawing two-dimensional art in Microsoft’s legacy Paint app.

 Though it shares a name, Paint 3D isn’t really like the familiar Microsoft Paint app at all.
 Paint 3D’s entire purpose is to create fun, cartoony 3D objects and scenes—and share them.
-A major part of Paint 3D’s appeal is the Remix 3D community, where you and other members can import, edit, then share digital objects and ideas, taking from and providing inspiration to your fellow digital artists.
+A major part of Paint 3D’s appeal is the Remix 3D community, where you and other members can import, edit, then share digital objects and ideas.
+Another is the awesome Magic Select tool which functions as a free Photoshop-like editing tool for 2D and 3D content.
+Don't forget about the new Mixed Reality Viewer app, either!

 Getting started: Know what you want to do

-You can accomplish two main tasks with Paint 3D: constructing your own 3D objects, and placing them within a scene.
+You can accomplish three main tasks with Paint 3D: constructing your own 3D objects, placing them within a scene, as well as using Paint 3D’s Magic Select tool as either a 2D or 3D editor.
 Remember the dioramas you made in elementary school?
 That’s Paint 3D in a nutshell.

 It’s not immediately obvious what you’re looking at the first time you open Paint 3D.
 A white space sits on a very faint grid at the bottom of your screen.
 Is this a workspace?
 A window?
 No, it’s the Canvas, a flat, 2D digital backdrop to your scene.
 You should see some familiar painting tools to the right.
 Try clicking the crayon, then drawing a wavy blue line across the bottom of the Canvas.
 Aha!
 This could be an ocean background to a nautical scene.